wildart/Evolutionary.jl/docs/src/tutorial.md

 ## Trace

-When `store_trace` and/or `show_trace` options are set to `true` in the `Option`(@ref) object, an optimization trace is either captured and/or shown on the screen.
+When `store_trace` and/or `show_trace` options are set to `true` in the [`Options`](@ref) object, an optimization trace is either captured and/or shown on the screen.
 By default, only the current state minimum value is displayed in the trace.
 In order to extend trace record, you need to override [`trace!`](@ref) function providing specialize function behavior on one of specific parameters.

 ```@docs
 trace!(::Dict{String,Any}, Any, Any, Any, Any, Any)